rocky-linux/documentation/docs/books/nvchad/nerd_fonts.md

 The procedure for installing fonts on Rocky Linux is to save the fonts you want to add somewhere, and then install them with the `fc-cache` command.
 This procedure is not a true installation so much as a registration of the new fonts in the system.

-!!! important "Creation of compressed packages"
+!!! warning "Creation of compressed packages"

 	The procedure described below is not a standard procedure as each developer has packaged fonts using a custom scheme.
 So once downloaded and extracted, the contents must be checked to choose the procedure for copying the fonts.